 AMAZON HAS LEFT FOR DEAD AT NIJMEGEN ON SALE TODAY HTTPS://WWW.AMAZON.COM/LEFT-DEAD-NIJMEGEN-AMERICAN-PARATROOPER/DP/1612006965

 World War II sagas and a Mystery/Thiller Series in the vein of The Hunt For Red October and The Eagle Has Landed.
 MarcusNannini@aol.com

-Mr. Nannini’s Latest Award-Winning World War II Book Left for Dead at Nijmegen (Casemate Publishers, Oxford, U.K. & Philadelphia, PA) won 2019 Nonfiction Book of the Year, was entered into the United States National Archives in July 2019, and earned plaudits from Germany, Holland, The United Kingdom, Canada, the USA and recently was awarded 2020 Nonfiction Book of the Year-History Category.
+Mr. Nannini’s Latest Award-Winning World War II Book Left for Dead at Nijmegen (Casemate Publishers, Oxford, U.K. & Philadelphia, PA) won 2019 Nonfiction Book of the Year, was entered into the United States National Archives in July 2019, earned plaudits from Germany, Holland, The United Kingdom, Canada, the USA and recently was awarded 2020 Nonfiction Book of the Year-History Category.

 FILM TITLE: DINNER WITH HIMMLER

 When Gene Metcalfe boarded the C-47 which would drop him at Groesbeek Heights, just outside of Nijmegen, Holland, he was handed a box of twelve dozen condoms by an overconfident British lieutenant.
 He was to be among the first to jump into what should have been a picture-book meadow, free of German troops.
 Instead, it was defended by three German antiaircraft cannon emplacements.